Why Does Signal Chain Order Matter?

 Position 5: The Amp (and the Effects Loop)

-Why does this matter?
-Because modulation, delay, and reverb all sound dramatically better when they process an already-distorted signal rather than being distorted themselves.
+Why does this matter.
+Modulation, delay, and reverb all sound dramatically better when they process an already-distorted signal rather than being distorted themselves.

-Think about reverb before distortion: the reverb tails get crunched and distorted, creating a washy, indistinct mess.
-But reverb after distortion (in the effects loop) stays clean and spacious, with each repeat clearly defined against the distorted tone.
+Think about reverb before distortion.
+The reverb tails get crunched and distorted into a washy, indistinct mess that sounds like playing inside a garbage disposal.
+But reverb after distortion stays clean and spacious, with each reflection clearly defined against the distorted tone.

 On a modeler, this translates to where you place blocks relative to the amp block.
 Effects before the amp block act like pedals in front of the amp.
-Effects after the amp block act like they're in the effects loop.
-The amp block in your modeler is essentially your dividing line.
+Effects after the amp block act like they are in the effects loop.
+The amp block is your dividing line.

 Position 6: Modulation (Chorus, Flanger, Phaser, Tremolo)

-Modulation effects go after the amp's preamp section — meaning in the effects loop on a real rig, or after the amp block on a modeler.
+Modulation effects go after the amp's preamp section, in the effects loop on a real rig, or after the amp block on a modeler.

 Flanger sweeps a comb filter through your signal.
 After gain, you get that classic jet-plane whoosh.
 Before gain, it can interact with the distortion in unpredictable (and usually unpleasant) ways.

 Phaser is the one modulation effect that actually sounds great both before and after drive.
-Before drive, you get a chewy, vocal quality — think Eddie Van Halen's Phase 90 in front of a cranked Marshall.
-After drive, it's smoother and more subtle.
-This is genuinely a matter of taste.
+Before drive, you get a chewy, vocal quality (Eddie Van Halen's Phase 90 in front of a cranked Marshall on "Eruption").
+After drive, it is smoother and more subtle.
+Genuinely a matter of taste.

 Tremolo chops your volume rhythmically.
-It almost always goes after drive because you want the volume changes applied to your full tone, not having the volume dips get smoothed out by a compressor or distortion later in the chain.
+Almost always goes after drive because you want the volume changes applied to your full tone, not having the volume dips get smoothed out by compression or distortion later in the chain.

 Position 7: Delay